partiql/partiql-docs/RFCs/0011-partiql-insert-update-spec.md

 >>;
 ```

-In the following statements lead to a `SemanticError`:
+The following statements lead to a `SemanticError`:

 ```SQL
 CREATE TABLE Foo